Mathew Tait: International career

 In 2002, he was capped as outside centre by England U16 then U18 and by England under 19 when he was still at school.
 This was where he was spotted by the National Academy manager, Brian Ashton, who selected him for the Junior National Academy in 2003–04.
-The then seventeen-year-old was fast-tracked into the Senior National Academy.
+The then-17-year-old was fast-tracked into the Senior National Academy.

 Tait has also played for England's rugby sevens team, he was a member of the side that won the Dubai Sevens in December 2004.

 Tait gained media attention when Andy Robinson named him in the England starting XV for their opening 2005 Six Nations Championship game, against Wales on 5 February, which England lost 11–9.
 Tait failed to make an impact either in attack or defence and was the victim of two tackles from Gavin Henson before eventually being replaced.
 At just under 19 years of age, he was the second-youngest player to have played for England since World War II, with only his Newcastle teammate Jonny Wilkinson having played at a younger age.
 He was dropped after the game but later regained his place in the England squad, missing out on the first game of England's 2006 autumn campaign against New Zealand only through injury.
 He last played a full international for England in 2010.

 During his absence from the test squad, Tait was a regular member of England's rugby sevens team.
 He starred at the sevens tournament in the 2006 Commonwealth Games in Melbourne, finishing as the tournament's top try-scorer, with nine tries, as he helped England to the silver medal.

-In the 2007 Rugby World Cup he made a return to the England squad and was the youngest player in the squad.
+At the 2007 Rugby World Cup, he made a return to the England squad and was the youngest player in the squad.